migratorydata/ansible-migratorydata/README.md

 ```

 2. Creating the `clustermembers` file:
-- This file is used by the `ansible/install.yaml` playbook to update MigratoryData Push Server configuration file with the nodes addresses that  are part of the cluster.
+- This file is used by the `ansible/install.yaml` playbook to update MigratoryData server configuration file with the nodes addresses that  are part of the cluster.
 The `clustermembers` file is created in the `artifacts` directory using the `ansible-playbook ansible/cluster-members.yaml -i artifacts/hosts.ini` command.
 This command runs the `cluster-members.yaml` playbook with the hosts.ini file as the inventory, generating the `clustermembers` file with the necessary information.

 To create the `artifacts/clustermembers` file, run the following command: